Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: Introduction

 \subsection{Methodological background}

-Denote the treatment variable by $G_i$ for ``going concern'' so that $G_i = 1$ for the $i$th firm in our sample if that firm disclosed a going concern opinion in the prior year.

-Denote the outcome variable $B_i$ for ``bankrupt'' so that $B_i = 1$ filed for bankruptcy, In terms of potential outcomes \citep{rubin}, we are interested in two scenarios: $B^1_i$ and $B^0_i$, which are respectively the outcome of a firm $i$ if it had received the treatment and if it had not received the treatment, respectively; only one of these potential outcomes is observed.
+Denote the treatment variable by $G_i$ for ``going concern'' so that $G_i = 1$ for the $i$th firm in our sample if that firm received an adverse going concern opinion in the prior year.
+Denote the outcome variable $B_i$ for ``bankrupt'' so that $B_i = 1$ filed for bankruptcy.
+In terms of potential outcomes \citep{rubin}, we are interested in two scenarios: $B^1_i$ and $B^0_i$, which are the outcome of a firm $i$ if it had received the treatment and if it had not received the treatment; only one of these potential outcomes is observed.

 The primary estimand of interest will be the causal risk ratio (CRR):

 which we will often refer to as simply the ``inducement effect.''
 Alternatively, we can define the inducement effect in terms of the ``do''-operator of \cite{pearl-2000} as